macon county nc north carolina courthouse government

 By volume, 80% of the waste generated is either recyclable or compostable.
 To get an idea of how much waste you generate, figure how many days you have been alive.
 Remember, 365 days in a year and 366 days in a leap year.
 Take that number and multiply that by 5.
 This will tell you how many pounds of waste you have generated in your lifetime, based on a national average of 5 lbs. of waste generated per person per day.

-If you have any questions or comments please feel free to contact Joel Ostroff, Recycling Coordinator at (828) 349-2252 or by email.
+If you have any questions or comments please feel free to contact Shaun Cribbs, Recycling Coordinator at (828) 349-2252 or by email.

 In addition to the recycling services at the Macon County Landfill in Franklin, NC, there are are 10 solid waste recycling drop-off convenience centers located across Macon County.
 These centers accept recyclable materials and personal HOUSEHOLD solid waste ONLY (defined as trash from kitchens, bathrooms, dens, etc. but NOT INCLUDING construction materials, hazardous wastes, liquid wastes or materials from commercial entities, even if located in a home).